m-fujimoto/Word-savvy/README.md

 ## FAQ

-* Remove any space in front of data to display data properly.
+* Remove all whitespace in front of data to display data properly.

 ## Version